Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - [ ] Software entities should be open for extension, but closed for modification.
 - [ ] Entities must depend on abstractions, not on concrete implementations.
-- [ ] Objects in a program should be repleaceble with instances of their subtypes without altering the correctness of that programm.
+- [ ] Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.
 - [x] A class should have only a single responsibility - that is, only changes to one part of the software's specification should be able to affect the specification of the class.

 #### Q14.
 When should a developer use the .NET Standard class library project type?